spaceship-prompt/spaceship-prompt/docs/sections/azure.md

 # Azure `azure`

+!!! important "This section is rendered asynchronously by default"

 !!! info
     [**Azure**](https://azure.com) is a cloud platform from Microsoft, providing on-demand compute and storage resources and APIs to individuals, companies and governments.